 I purchased my first bundle in October 2017, when I had only been blogging a month.
 You can imagine with 77 products that it can be a little overwhelming.
 I paced myself and used the bundle as a resource I would go to throughout the year.
 My goal wasn’t to use 100%, because even if I only used a few of the products, it was still more value than what I paid.

 For example, this year, I have personally met 8 of the bloggers that have developed some of these products and their materials alone are a collective value of almost $1,000.
 But if you buy the bundle, you get it all for less than $100.
 You see what I mean; you don’t have to use all 77 products for it to be worth the price.
-The Genius Bloggers Toolkit is on sale from Wednesday, October 10 @ 8 am ET through Monday, October 15 @ 11:59 pm ET.
+The Genius Bloggers Toolkit is only for sale once or twice a year.
 Click below to learn more.

 Elite Blog Academy – Ruth Soukup